 Our hab techs provide respite in order to give relief to caregivers.

-All habilitation technicians receive training in the following: CPR/First Aid/AED, NCI, Bloodborne Pathogens, Medication Administration, Seizure Training, Core Competencies, Client Specific Competencies, and approximately eight hours of Safety training that covers areas such as defensive driving, weather emergencies, and lifting/transferring a consumer safely.
+All habilitation technicians receive training in the following: CPR/First Aid/AED, Safety Care®, Bloodborne Pathogens, Medication Administration, Seizure Training, Core Competencies, Client Specific Competencies, Dementia, Cyber Security and approximately eight hours of safety training that covers areas such as defensive driving, weather emergencies, and lifting/transferring a consumer safely.

 All hab techs receive ongoing supervision by a QP to ensure all requirements are met and receive on-going clinical supervision to ensure that our agency is providing the highest quality services available.